-Future Land Use - The Town of Bern Future Land Use map, shown in Figure 3-1 illustrates the anticipated future pattern of land uses.
-In this case, the map includes the same land use categories used in the existing land use map.
-The map does not identify locations for future land uses, because development is allowed without a land use change.
-Descriptions of each existing land use category and the number of acres within each category are provided in Table 3-1.
-Figure 3-3 shows areas with development constraints due to environmental conditions such as wetlands and floodplains, or policy constraints such as restrictive zoning or other programs (i.e., Exclusive Agriculture, Forest Crop
+Future Land Use - The Town of Wien Future Land Use map, shown in Figure 3-1 illustrates the anticipated future pattern of land uses.
+The map includes fourteen land use categories to guide where new residential and non-residential development should be encouraged to locate or where development should be discouraged.
+Descriptions of each land use category and the number of acres within each category are provided in Table 3-1.
+Figure 3-3 shows areas with development constraints due to environmental conditions such as wetlands and floodplains, or policy constraints such as restrictive zoning or other programs (i.e., Exclusive Agriculture, Forest Crop Law).

-Law).
 Areas where existing development precludes additional development are also shown.